elysiajs/documentation/docs/essential/handler.md

 ```

 ::: tip
-Both of the code with primitive value and Response has a near equivalent performance (+- 0.1%).

-Please use the one for your preference not performance.
+Using a primitive value or `Response` has near identical performance (+- 0.1%), so pick the one you prefer, regardless of performance.
 :::

 ## Static Content
 Static Content is a type of handler that always returns the same value, for instance file, hardcoded-value.

-In Elysia, static content can be register by providing an actual value instead of an function.
+In Elysia, static content can be registered by providing an actual value instead of a function.

 ```typescript
 import { Elysia } from 'elysia'